 A brief history of Dutch-style kickboxing and what makes it a unique style.

-A few fighters from the Netherlands traveled to Japan to learn this new style and then in the late 70's they have established a new gym in Amsterdam where Dutch school kickboxing was created.
-Kickboxing has gained a lot of traction in the Netherlands in the '80s and it started to be very popular since then.
+A few fighters from the Netherlands traveled to Japan to learn this new style and then in the late 70's they established a new gym in Amsterdam where Dutch school kickboxing was created.
+Kickboxing gained a lot of traction in the Netherlands in the '80s and it started to be very popular since then.

-Despite this disadvantage, the best Dutch fighters could face native Thai champions and win those fights thanks to a heavy, more technically sophisticated boxing and an aggressive style of fighting.
+Despite this disadvantage, the best Dutch fighters could face native Thai champions and win those fights thanks to heavy, more technically sophisticated boxing and an aggressive style of fighting.
 Boxing combinations are also used to set up head kicks and heavy kicks to the body.